This article contains the following topic:

-- M-boxes also provides a usage log, enabling NEP support staff to inform the user that they should pay extra attention to the present transaction.
+- M-boxes also provide a usage log, enabling NEP support staff to inform users that they should pay extra attention to the present transaction.

 - Increased service availability

 Mediabank also supports an enhancement to the existing M-Box.
-This enhancement is beneficial for users publishing the same media content to many destinations.
+This enhancement benefits users publishing the same media content to many destinations.
 Instead of adding the same media content to each separate M-box, the user choose the Multi M-box.

 The Multi M-box is not delivered as a standard feature but needs to be enabled by Mediabank support.
 Contact your local admin or Mediabank support to configure the Multi M-box.

 Using M-boxes is charged by minutes of media content transferred.
 Transferring hours of media content from hundreds of users requires control of both usage and cost.
 Mediabank customers can choose to use the M-boxes as follows:

 - Free use, no restriction, but still in control.
 The accumulated use is visible to every user from the Dashboard when they are logging in to Mediabank.
 Any "abuse" is discovered immediately.

 - Customers preferring strict control can choose a maximum weekly usage.
 When achieved, the M-box will not accept any further publishing.
 The "counter" is reset every Sunday at midnight.